annikagomez/general_rna_pipeline/README.md

 ```
 snakemake --forceall --dag | dot -Tpdf > dag.pdf
 ```
-- Look at the outpu PDF to make sure Snakemake will do what you expect
+- Look at the output PDF to make sure Snakemake will do what you expect

 ### Step 6: Submit slurm script to  run Snakemake
 ```